 Does Copper State Adjusting serve all of Tucson, or just certain areas?

 We serve all of metro Tucson, including Oro Valley, Marana, Sahuarita, Vail, and Green Valley.
-If you have property damage in Southern Arizona, we’ll come to you.

 Are Tucson insurance claims different from Phoenix claims?